ycm-core/YouCompleteMe/README.md

 Vim and the embedded Python interpreter.
 A few critical bugfixes for `pyeval()` landed in Vim 7.3.584 (and a few commits before that).

+### I get annoying messages in Vim's status area when I type

+If you're referring to the `User defined completion <bla bla> back at original` and similar, then sadly there's no fix for those.
+Vim will emit them no matter how hard I try to silence them.

+You'll have to learn to ignore them.
+It's a shitty "solution", I know.

 Contact
 -------